xAPI-vle/moodle-logstore_xapi/docs/testing.md

 # Testing
+You can run the tests by running `./vendor/bin/phpunit` in your terminal from inside the plugin directory.
 To change the tests, take a look in [the `tests` directory of the plugin](../tests), you'll find that it's structured very similarly to [the `src/transformer` directory](../src/transformer).
 You should also notice that each test is made up of 4 files:

 - [The `test.php` file](../tests/all/course_module_viewed/test.php) is used to run the test and specifies the directory containing the files listed below.
 - [The `data.json` file](../tests/all/course_module_viewed/data.json) is used to mock the Moodle database for the test.